 You can also run git cl try from the commandline to submit a tryjob.

-Send your patch to one or more committers in the COMMITTERS file for code review.
-All patches must receive at least one LGTM by a committer before it can be submitted.
+Send your patch to one or more owners from the OWNERS file for code review.
+All patches must receive at least one LGTM by a committer and endorsement by two Google employees to pass the Review-Enforcement check before it can be submitted.

-After your patch has received one or more LGTM commit it by clicking the SUBMIT button (or, confusingly, COMMIT QUEUE +2) in Gerrit.
+After your patch has received one or more LGTMs, commit it by clicking the Submit button (or, confusingly, Commit Queue +2) in Gerrit.
 This will run your patch through the builders again before committing to the main openscreen repository.